How to Approach 2022 Salary Cap Drafts (Tips & Tricks)

-Then, as the big-name players are nominated, I’ll bid them up to different levels depending on how strongly I feel about them...60 to 70% of maximum suggested bid if I’m lukewarm...70 to 80% if I like them...80 to 85% if I really like them...90 to 100% if I love them.
+Then, as the big-name players are nominated, I’ll bid them up to different levels depending on how strongly I feel about them...60 to 70% of the maximum suggested bid if I’m lukewarm...70 to 80% if I like them...80 to 85% if I really like them...90 to 100% if I love them.
 You can also toss your feelings aside and target players who are being drafted cheaper than their ADP peers, they'll be there in every draft.

-Sometimes, I’ll end up with the high bid on two to three big-name players early on.
+Sometimes, I’ll end up with a high bid on two to three big-name players early on.
 Don’t be afraid to spend a good chunk of your payroll on discounted studs.
 If you can get three first-round or early-second-round players for 60 to 75% of your total payroll, you'll be in good shape.
 Two studs at 45 to 50% of your payroll is also a good start.
 Then just lay low for a while.
 Only enter the fray if there is a value player available that fits your budget.

 If you don’t end up with any studs in the first third of the draft, don’t fret.
 There are bound to be several first- and second-round talents still available, along with plenty of players who are going in the middle rounds of snake drafts.
 Keep track of who has and who hasn’t been nominated and only bid with a sense of urgency if the last stud running back or receiver becomes available.
-Chances are, you’ll be able to get him at a price that wasn’t available earlier in the auction.
+Chances are, you’ll be able to get him at a price that wasn’t available earlier in the draft.

-Study Your League's Auction History
+Study Your League's Draft History

-Don't Be the Auctioneer
+Don't Be the Host

 Focus on Starters and Skill Players